Mathematics and Fiction

 Book: The Big Bang of Numbers: How to Build the Universe Using Only Math

-This book is slated for international release in Fall, 2022 (USA: W. W. Norton, UK and World: Bloomsbury).
+This book was released in Fall, 2022 (USA: W. W. Norton, UK and World: Bloomsbury).
 Using both fiction and non-fiction, the narrative explains math to both lay audiences and mathematicians.
-I have been working on it since 2008, and after many iterations, it is finally in the form I want.
+I started work on it in 2008, and after many iterations, I finally got it in the form I wanted.

 Mathematics Paper: On the Geometry of Metafiction